Cat behavior — why cats hiss, bite and attack

 And how to make an aggressive cat feel calm.

-It seems aggressive when a cat hisses or swats at you, but anger isn't necessarily what they're communicating, Dr. Aliya McCullough, Fetch by The Dodo's on-staff veterinarian, says.
+It seems aggressive when a cat hisses or swats at you, but anger isn't necessarily what they're communicating, Dr. Aliya McCullough, Fetch's on-staff veterinarian, says.
 Instead, common aggressive behaviors, like hissing, biting or attacking, are sometimes expressions of fear, anxiety, pain or an underlying illness or injury.

 Cats are known for being mysterious and hiding their emotions well, but we get you want to understand your cat as much as possible.
 Dr. McCullough decodes what it means when cats hiss, bite or attack so you can stop this behavior and get your cat the help they may need.